hndada/gosu/readme.md

-# gosu (private)
+# gosu

-A classic rhythm game written in go
+A classic rhythm game written in go with ebitengine

 # How to play
 Change the mode with `Ctrl`